Chapter 10 Managing Field Trials

 On this screen you need to enter basic information about the trial, such as breeding program and location(s).
 You must also select a design type, such as Complete Block Design.
 The design is important because it influences how your genotypes are distributed and randomized over the trial.
 You must first click validate before proceeding to the next step.

 On this screen you need to specify a list of accessions to use in the experiment.
 This list must be a valid list of accessions.
-You must also specify all required design information, such as number of blocks in this case.
+You must also specify all required design information, such as number of replicates.
+In this case, the number of blocks must be given.

 On this screen you can specify how the row and column numbers will be generated for the plots in the trial.
 The row and column number represent a relative position of the plot in the field.
 If you are not exactly sure of how you will plant the plots in the field or you have an irregular (non-rectangular) layout, you can skip this step for now.
 This information can be added on the Trial Detail Page once the trial is saved in the database in order to reflect exactly how the plots were planted in the field.